Tweenies: Overview and history

-The idea for the programme came from Will Brenton and Iain Lauchlan, a pair with a track record of being involved in BBC children's programming.
-Together they set up Tell-Tale Productions at Elstree Film Studios in Hertfordshire.
-Iain Lauchlan was a presenter on Play School, Fingermouse, and Playdays, meeting Brenton, a director, writer and also a presenter, during the latter.
-Together they started producing two of the Playdays strands before forming their own production companies Tell-Tale Productions and, more recently, Wish Films.
-They also created The Fun Song Factory, Boo!, BB3B, and Jim Jam and Sunny.
+The idea for the programme came from Will Brenton and Iain Lauchlan, a pair with a track record of being involved in children's programming for the BBC.
+Together they set up Tell-Tale Productions at Elstree Studios in Borehamwood, Hertfordshire, in 1994.
+Lauchlan was a presenter on Play School, Fingermouse, and Playdays, meeting Brenton, a director, writer and also presenter, during the latter.
+Together they started producing two of the Playdays strands before forming Tell-Tale Productions (later rebranded as Wish Films).
+They also created Fun Song Factory, Boo!, BB3B, and Jim Jam and Sunny.

 Tweenies is a production of Tell-Tale Productions in association with the BBC.
 Animation for the show was produced by A Productions, an animation studio based in Bristol, England, with Ealing Animation providing some animation in a few early episodes.
 Computer animation for the series was provided by Clockwork Digital, with Ben Mars animating Mungo, the computer creature who appears in some later episodes.

 Episodes consist of a mixture of story, song, and creative activity.
 Music plays an important part in the programme and children are encouraged to join in with songs and actions.

-The programme is set in a nursery in England attended by the four Tweenies themselves: Jake, Fizz, Milo and Bella.
-They are in the care of two adults, Max and Judy, and two dogs, Doodles and Izzles.
+The programme is set in a nursery in England attended by four puppet characters called The Tweenies: Jake, Fizz, Milo and Bella.
+They are in the care of two adult helpers, Max and Judy, and their dog, Doodles, later joined by another dog, Izzles.

+There was also meant to be a character called Syd/Sid, however he was axed by the BBC before production, leaving the four other Tweenies.

 The show includes a "Tweenie Clock", with five circular lights arranged in a pentagonal shape with the lights denoting "News Time" (Circle Time in the US) – Orange, "Messy Time" – Blue, "Song Time" – Yellow, "Telly Time" (Video Time in the US) – Green and "Story Time" – Red.
 "Surprise Time" is a special time determined when all five lights glow.
 A button at the centre of the clock (Purple) is pressed to select the activity that will be undertaken next.